zombodb/zombodb/README.md

 ## Older Versions

-This version of ZomboDB only supports Postgres 10 and doesn't require an Elasticsearch plugin.
+This version of ZomboDB supports Postgres 10 and 11 and doesn't require an Elasticsearch plugin.

 Previous versions that support Postgres <=9.5, and require an Elasticsearch plugin, are still available, from these branches: